dtPaTh/Azure.Functions.Tracing/Readme.md

 ### 1.1 Custom startup class (not necessary when using Azure.Functions.Tracing.Extra)
 If you are using a custom startup class, register necessary confguration with the extension method *AddFunctionTracing*

-AddFunction Tracing allows to customize configuration of the traceprovider builder such as [enabling additional instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet).
+*AddFunctionTracing* allows to customize configuration of the traceprovider builder such as [enabling additional instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet).

 ```
 using Microsoft.Azure.Functions.Extensions.DependencyInjection;